Consignee – Meaning

 |Bill document||He sends accounts of sales and expenses to the consignor||The seller sends the invoice to the buyer.|

 Below are the necessary journal entries passed in the books of Consignee:

 1. Receipt of the Goods

-The owner of the goods is consignor, so he cannot record it as a purchase.
-Hence no entry is recorded in the books; instead, the entry of the receipt is recorded on inward consignment book.
+The owner of the goods is a consignor, so he cannot record it as a purchase.
+Hence no entry is recorded in the books; instead, the entry of the receipt is recorded on the inward consignment book.
 The inward consignment book is not a financial book.
 It is just a memorandum book.

 2. Expenses incurred on behalf of the Consignor

 (Being expenses incurred on goods received on the consignment on behalf of the consignor. )